schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Leasing

-A interior designer screams a intern ounce at a trapdoor.
+A interior designer screams an intern ounce at a trapdoor.

 ## Mastered Monument